LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_2.md

 * `name: myappsec`{{}} **optional**: This is the name of the acquisition, it can be anything you want.
 This is useful when you have multiple acquisitions as the name is provided within the log line.

-Lets create the acquistion file using the below snippet:
+Let's create the acquistion file using the below snippet:

 ```
 mkdir -p /etc/crowdsec/acquis.d && cat > /etc/crowdsec/acquis.d/appsec.yaml << EOF